ilastik/ilastik/CONTRIBUTING.md

 DEV_PREFIX=${CONDA_ROOT}/envs/idev

 # first remote ilastik-meta from the conda environment
+# make sure to "force" remove with --force so that other dependencies are not affected.
-conda remove --name idev ilastik-meta
+conda remove --force --name idev ilastik-meta

 # now link against your own ilastik-meta repository
 # navigate to the idev environment root in your conda-folder